-To make this argument a little more precise, I again follow \citeN[p.~635, italics his]{stein-struct-know}, now in distinguishing among different aspects of scientific knowledge: \begin{quote} I am construing the word knowledge in a wide and ambiguous sense.
-The reflections I am proposing have as their object (a) our knowledge in physics as an \emph{achieved result}: knowledge as \emph{the knowledge we have of X}; (b) our knowledge as susceptible of \emph{justification} or \emph{defense}---that is, as involving a structure of ``evidence'' for its asserted contents; and (c) knowlege---science---as (to appropriate a word of Isaac Levi's) an \emph{enterprise}: an activity aimed at increasing our knowledge in sense (a), by means appropriate to the constraints of (b). \end{quote} I would add to this list a fourth, closely related to, but distinct from, Stein's (b): knowledge as ground for epistemic warrant for other knowledge claims and for furthering the enterprise of science.
-Call this `(d)'.
 The standard view, I claim, captures at most one of these aspects, knowledge as achieved result, and that at best only in part.
-The standard view's picture of the knowledge content of a theory, entirely captured by indicative propositions about the state and nature of the world, does not allow one even to ask how such claims are justified, how their justification depends on the knowledge we have in virtue of other theories, the limitations on the scope of such claims, and so on, for the practical knowledge I have been discussing informs and provides much of the body of the theory's knowledge in all these aspects, and the standard view does not allow this knowledge to be represented.
+The standard view's picture of the knowledge content of a theory, entirely captured by indicative propositions about the state and nomological structure of the world, does not allow one even to ask how such claims are justified, how their justification depends on the knowledge we have in virtue of other theories, the limitations on the scope of such claims, and so on, for the practical knowledge I have been discussing informs and provides much of the body of the theory's knowledge in all these aspects, and the standard view does not allow this knowledge to be represented.